aldryn/aldryn-docs/docs/tutorial/customisation.rst

 extended work.
 For this, you need to work with your files locally, using tools designed to manage complex file structures.
 This is what the **Aldryn Desktop** client application is for.

 Install the Aldryn Desktop client.

+.. todo:: an image to show link from Dahsboard to download app, *once* the new app is available

-Once it's running you can login using your email address and password, or simply copy the `access token
-<https://control.aldryn.com/account/desktop-app/access-token/>`_ from the Aldryn Control Panel.
+Once it's running you can login using your email address and password, or simply copy the `access token <https://control.aldryn.com/account/desktop-app/access-token/>`_ from the Aldryn Control Panel and paste it into the field in the client.

+.. todo:: an image to show access code in Dashboard

+.. todo:: an image to show access code being pasted into the client

 One final configuration step is required; you need to specify a local folder where the application will store your Aldryn files.